elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-healthcare-discrimination-impact-access-to-services-and-quality-of-care.md

 url: /learn/nursing/questions/how-does-healthcare-discrimination-impact-access-to-services-and-quality-of-care
 score: -1.0
 related_article1:
-    id: 169634
+    id: 169640
-    title: How does discrimination affect mental health and overall well-being of individuals?
+    title: >-
+        What challenges exist in implementing legal frameworks for protected characteristics in various contexts?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-discrimination-affect-mental-health-and-overall-wellbeing-of-individuals
+    url: /learn/nursing/questions/what-challenges-exist-in-implementing-legal-frameworks-for-protected-characteristics-in-various-contexts
 related_article2:
-    id: 169635
+    id: 169636
-    title: What is intersectionality and how does it complicate the experience of discrimination for individuals?
+    title: >-
+        In what ways does social media amplify or challenge discrimination in society?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-intersectionality-and-how-does-it-complicate-the-experience-of-discrimination-for-individuals
+    url: /learn/nursing/questions/in-what-ways-does-social-media-amplify-or-challenge-discrimination-in-society
 related_article3:
+    id: 169632
+    title: >-
+        What are the protected characteristics under the Equality Act and how do they relate to discrimination?
+    subject: Nursing
+    url: /learn/nursing/questions/what-are-the-protected-characteristics-under-the-equality-act-and-how-do-they-relate-to-discrimination
+related_article4:
     id: 169628
+    title: >-
-    title: What are the key elements that define discrimination and how do they manifest in society?
+        What are the key elements that define discrimination and how do they manifest in society?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-key-elements-that-define-discrimination-and-how-do-they-manifest-in-society
-related_article4:
-    id: 169640
-    title: What challenges exist in implementing legal frameworks for protected characteristics in various contexts?
-    subject: Nursing
-    url: /learn/nursing/questions/what-challenges-exist-in-implementing-legal-frameworks-for-protected-characteristics-in-various-contexts
 related_article5:
-    id: 169634
+    id: 169639
-    title: How does discrimination affect mental health and overall well-being of individuals?
+    title: >-
+        Why is respectful and inclusive language important in patient-provider interactions?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-discrimination-affect-mental-health-and-overall-wellbeing-of-individuals
+    url: /learn/nursing/questions/why-is-respectful-and-inclusive-language-important-in-patientprovider-interactions
 ---

 &nbsp;